tvand08/ASTR_1P02/docs/Astro_11.md

 - These Galaxies are a chaotic mix of gas and dust with no obvious nucleus and spiral arms

 - Elliptical Galaxies account for about 1/3 of the galaxies we observe
-- Spiral galaxies make up the majorit of brighter galaxies that we observe.
+- Spiral galaxies make up the majority of brighter galaxies that we observe.
 - The Irregular galaxies are small and not very luminous and are harder to observe at large distances.
 - Irregular galaxies may be the most common type of galaxy